Output-sensitive Conjunctive Query Evaluation: Introduction

 \section{Introduction}

-Join query evaluation is the workhorse of commercial database systems to support complex data analytics, data science, and machine learning tasks, to name a few.
-Decades of research in the database community (both theoretical and practical) have sought to improve join query evaluation performance to scale up processing to large-scale datasets.
+Join query evaluation is the workhorse of commercial database systems supporting complex data analytics, data science, and machine learning tasks, to name a few.
+Decades of research in the database community (both theoretical and practical) have sought to improve the join query evaluation performance to speed up the processing over large datasets.

-In terms of the theoretical guarantees offered by the state-of-the-art algorithms, several existing results are known for acyclic and cyclic queries.
+\looseness=-1 In terms of the theoretical guarantees offered by the state-of-the-art algorithms, several existing results are known for acyclic and cyclic queries.
 For acyclic queries, Yannakakis proposed an elegant framework for query evaluation~\cite{yannakakis1981algorithms}.
 Yannakakis showed that for a database $\mD$ of size $|\mD|$ and any acyclic Conjunctive Query (CQ) $Q(\bx_\mF)$ with output $\tOUT = Q(\mD)$ and free variables $\bx_\mF$, we can evaluate the query result in time $O(|\mD|+|\mD| \cdot |\tOUT|)$ in terms of data complexity.
 Depending on the structure of free variables in the query, it is possible to obtain a better runtime bound for the algorithm.
 For example, for the class of {\em free-connex acyclic} CQs, the algorithm is optimal with running time $O(|\mD| + |\tOUT|)$.
 Beyond acyclic queries, worst-case optimal joins (WCOJs) provide worst-case guarantees on query evaluation time for any full CQ (i.e., all variables are free).
 For non-full CQs, WCOJs are combined with the notion of tree decompositions to obtain tighter guarantees on the running time.
 In particular,~\cite{olteanu2015size} showed that any CQ can be evaluated in $O(|\mD|^\mw + |\tOUT|)$ time, where $\mw$ generalizes the fractional hypertree width from Boolean to CQs with arbitrary free variables.
-Abo Khamis et al.~\cite{abo2017shannon} showed that using the \textsf{PANDA} algorithm and combining it with the Yannakakis framework, any CQ can be evaluated in $\tilde{O}(|\mD|+|\mD|^\subw\ \cdot |\out|)$ time\footnote{$\tilde{O}$ notation hides a polylogarithmic factor in terms of $|\mD|$}.
-Notably, the \textsf{PANDA} algorithm itself uses the Yannakakis algorithm as the final step for join evaluation once the cyclic query has been transformed into a set of acyclic queries.
+Abo Khamis et al.~\cite{abo2017shannon} showed that using the \textsf{PANDA} algorithm and combining it with the Yannakakis framework, any CQ can be evaluated in $\tilde{O}(|\mD|+|\mD|^\subw\ \cdot |\out|)$ time\footnote{$\tilde{O}$ notation hides a polylogarithmic factor in terms of $|\mD|$.}.
+Notably, the \textsf{PANDA} algorithm itself uses the Yannakakis algorithm as the final step for join evaluation once the cyclic query has been transformed into a set of acyclic queries. \revone{Berkholz and Schweikardt~\cite{berkholz2020constant} proposed an elegant width measure known as the \emph{free-connex submodular} width that allows additional enumeration related guarantees and thus, can evaluate certain classes of CQs \looseness=-1 efficiently.}